Ryangwaite/AWS-SAA-C02-Course/README.md

 Note: 1 RCU $=$ 4KB

-Example: What is the RCU of storing 10 items per second with 2.5K average size per item.
+Example: What is the RCU of reading 10 items per second with 2.5K average size per item.

 $N_i = 10$
 $S_i = 1$ $\Rightarrow$ how many 2.5 ($\sim$3) can you get in 4, which is 1.